 The manual contains the all relevant information you will need to know to successfully complete a training course to obtain a foundation licence.
 It also contains a wealth of information a Foundation Licence operator will need.
 Items like Band Plans, Electrical Safety information, operating procedures such as the Q code, how to contact you local radio club, the WIA and much more.

 Budding candidates can obtain the Foundation Licence Handbook from several sources.
-It can be purchased by clicking Foundation Manaul on the left hand menu bar of this webpage, from the WIA office in Melbourne, via many radio clubs throughout Australia, from most amateur radio equipment suppliers.
-The price for the Foundation Manual is $25 including postage.
+It can be purchased by clicking Foundation Manual on the left hand menu bar of this webpage, from the WIA office in Bayswater, via many radio clubs throughout Australia, from most amateur radio equipment suppliers.
+The price for the Foundation Manual is $28 including postage.
+If you do the Foundation Course with SRESU we include the manual in the course fees.

 On Line Tutorials